VilloKodeHode/eldoria-game-site/documentation/Eldoria/Forgewright.md

 ### 💠 Connection to Aetheric Phenomena

-All [[Aetheric Phenomena]].
+All Aetheric Phenomena.
 Using their mechanized components, Forgewrights synchronize with Ashfounts, Shatterlines, Voidrifts, and Elemental Nodes.
 Their tools stabilize, amplify, or repurpose wild magic.

 “Why fear the storm, when you can socket it into a blade?”